Antony Gormley: Early life

-Gormley was born in London, the youngest of seven children, to a German mother and a father of Irish descent.
+Gormley was born in Hampstead, London, the youngest of seven children, to a German mother (maiden name Brauninger) and a father of Irish descent.
 His paternal grandfather was an Irish Catholic from Derry who settled in Walsall in Staffordshire.
-The ancestral homeland of the Gormley Clan (Irish: Ó Goirmleadhaigh) in Ulster was East Donegal and West Tyrone, with most people in both Derry and Strabane being of County Donegal origin.
-Gormley has stated that his parents chose his initials, "AMDG", to have the inference – "to the greater glory of God".
+The ancestral homeland of the Gormley Clan (Irish: Ó Goirmleadhaigh) in Ulster was east County Donegal and west County Tyrone, with most people in both Derry and Strabane being of County Donegal origin.
+Gormley has stated that his parents chose his initials, "AMDG", to have the inference Ad maiorem Dei gloriam – "to the greater glory of God".

 Gormley grew up in a Roman Catholic family living in Hampstead Garden Suburb.
+The family was wealthy, with a cook and a chauffeur, with a home overlooking the golf course; Gormley's father was an art lover.

-He attended Ampleforth College, a Benedictine boarding school in Yorkshire, before reading archaeology, anthropology, and the history of art at Trinity College, Cambridge, from 1968 to 1971.
+Gormley attended Ampleforth College, a Benedictine boarding school in Yorkshire, before reading Archaeology, Anthropology, and the History of Art at Trinity College, Cambridge, from 1968 to 1971.
 He travelled to India and the Dominion of Ceylon / Sri Lanka to learn more about Buddhism between 1971 and 1974.
+When Gormley returned to England, and inspired by his time in India, he made one of his first artworks, Sleeping Place, by laying a plaster-soaked sheet over a friend.
+Its hollow plaster shell hinted at the form of a body and recalled the people Gormley saw asleep in India wrapped in saris or dhotis.

 After attending Saint Martin's School of Art and Goldsmiths in London from 1974, he completed his studies with a postgraduate course in sculpture at the Slade School of Fine Art, between 1977 and 1979.
+Gormley's work as a student used natural materials such as stone and wood.